Here are some figures for you.

 Work on getting your delivery costing right and think about how to make it as attractive as possible for your shoppers (free shipping is always a sales driver, but only if it make sense financially).
 Then promote the hell out of it.
 Put it on your landing page, and then market it through emails, banners, Web pushes.
 If your shipping practice is transparent and great value, shoppers are guaranteed to choose your over a competitors who isn’t.
 Simple as that.

+Here's an ecommerce shipping best practice for you.
 If you can offer free shipping on a threshold order price (make sure that it makes sense for your margins), you can really grow customer in store orders.
-Remember 3 out of 5 said that they increased an order to qualify for free shipping.
+Remember that many customers said that they increased an order to qualify for free shipping.
+For example, you can give free shipping for orders over $100.

 As is always the case when building any kind of strategy for your store, you need to make sure that the shipping you choose will deliver profit, not cut into it, you need to budget very carefully: